 Ultimately, your team wins when every player on the other team is forced to surrender, or by having the most points when the time limit is up; whichever comes first.

 While inside Team Deathmatch, you should play to your Developmental Level.
 As mentioned above, every player has a different role to play; knowing your role is very important.

-While you may see your points going up, ultimately you are allowing them to win, as they are killing more of your troops then you are of theirs.
+While you may see your points going up, ultimately, you are allowing them to win, as they are earning more points.
 This effectively weakens you and gives the other team more points.

 Defense and Fillers